⬅️ The 5 Ps of Workloads 🧭 My Fourth Year at VCE ➡️

 Missing Ingredients

-As with most backronyms there are chances for specialization, focus, and emphasis that expands the definition by adding a letter or two.
+As with most backronyms, there are chances for specialization, focus, and emphasis that expand the definition by adding a letter or two.
 This can result in a memorable word that can shorthand a concept when used in confined and previously informed parties.
 For example, adding an A before Mathematics to be Applied Mathematics becomes STEAM.
 Alternatively, one could add that same A and introduce the notion of Arts in addition to the other pursuit areas of STEM.

-In the spirit of addressing the human values aspects of STEM I’d like to propose the following backronym expansion of STEM to include Empathy and Ethics: ESTEEM
+In the spirit of addressing the human values aspects of STEM, I’d like to propose the following backronym expansion of STEM to include Empathy and Ethics: ESTEEM

 Ethics, Science, Technology, Engineering, Empathy, and Mathematics